ToxikCoder/vulkalc/README.md

 ## How to use

-**This software is still in heavy development and not recommended for use yet**
+**This software is still under heavy development and not recommended for use yet**

+**First usable version will be available under v1.0.0 tag**

 ### How to download